Catena-Media/Dtective-boilerplate/index.md

 {% include boxes.html columns="3" title="Browse Topics" subtitle="Chose an option that you need help with or search above" %}

-{% include team.html authors="dwane, sofia, matyas, andrea, ilenia, evgenia, sinan" title="We are here to help" subtitle="Our team is just a github issue away ready to answer your questions" %}
+{% include team.html authors="dwane, sofia, matyas, andrea, ilenia" title="We are here to help" subtitle="Our team is just a github issue away ready to answer your questions" %}

 {% include cta.html title="Want to contribute?" button_text="Contribute" button_url="/contribute/" subtitle="Get started with our contribution guide and let's create a powerful test automation together" %}